jjmusic-online/jjmusic-online.github.io/_pages/lessons/essential-voicings-eng.md

 - example 2

-1) Minor Two-Five Reharmonization and Left Hand Deformation Line from Bill Evans (Study on the Flowing Left Hand)
+1) Minor Two-Five Reharmonization and Left Hand Deformation Line from Bill Evans

 2) Major Two-Five Reharmonization and Tritone Sub + Training of Tritone sub Dom with Tentions